JulioUQ/WP5-MARSS-models/README.md

-## Multivarirate Autoregressive State-Space (MARSS) models to examine stock structure of Greenland halibut in the North Atlantic.
+## Multivariate Autoregressive State-Space (MARSS) models to examine stock structure of Greenland halibut in the North Atlantic.

 Exploited marine resources can be managed more effectively when accurate information on population structure is available.